core1024/LATE/README.md

 ## Games (WIP):
  * bGun - No score, no speed increase
- * Tetris - Pretty much done
+ * Tetris - No speed increase
  * Snake - No speed increase, lame score